 The following examples are great places to get started:

-For more information about integration and DevOps options in LEAPWORK, please get in touch to setup a demo or call with one of our product specialists.
+For more information about integration and DevOps options in LEAPWORK, let's get in touch to setup a demo or call with one of our product specialists.